nixlang-wiki/nixlang-wiki/nix/experimental_features.md

 The typical user will only ever need to turn on three experimental features, `flakes`, `repl-flake`, and `nix-command`.

-- `flakes` enables the controversial flakes feature of Nix, which is a highly useful extension.
+- `flakes` enables the flakes feature of Nix, which is a highly useful extension.

 - `repl-flake` allows using flakes with the `nix repl`.